hsaturn/TinyMqtt/README.md

 * ~~MqttClient does not support more than one subscription at time~~
 * MqttClient auto re-subscribe (::resubscribe works bad on broker.emqx.io)
 * MqttClient auto reconnection
-* MqttClient unsubscribe
+* ~~MqttClient unsubscribe~~
-* MqttClient does not callback payload...
+* MqttClient does not sent payload to callback...
 * MqttClient user/password
+* Wildcards (I may implement only # as I'm not interrested by a clever and cpu consuming matching)

 ## Quickstart